 - 1. Perform basic, computational tasks easily and effectively. - 2.
 Analyze and design a computer programs to solve real world problems based on object-oriented principles. - 3.
 Show competence in the use of java programming language in the development of small to medium-sized application programs that demonstrate professionally acceptable coding and performance standard. - 4.
 Write simple GUI interfaces for a complex task to interact with users, and to understand the event-based GUI handling principles. - 5.
+Engage in independent learning for continual development as a computing professional like J2ME, Java IDE and etc. - 6.
 Work with computing community using Object Oriented Programming concepts towards developing quality software applications.